Ten Tips for a Green School Year

 Green Your Commute

 4. Kick off the school year with an active commute.
-Walking and biking to school contributes to clean air and helps kids to arrive at school energized and ready to learn.
+Walking and biking to school promotes clean air and helps kids to arrive at school energized and ready to learn.
 Visit SFSafeRoutes.org for resources on how to start biking and walking to school.

 5. Find other families in your neighborhood to share the trip to school.
 Sharing a ride, walking, biking, or taking transit to school with other families helps build community in your school and can save you time and money.
 Sign up and find a match near you at WePool2School.org.

 6. Participate in Walk and Roll to School Day.
-On Wednesday, October 9, 2013, walk or bike to school with your child!
-Last year, 55 schools and 8,500 children participated in San Francisco.
+Thousands of San Francisco kids participate each year.
 Register your school to participate and get free materials and support.

 Use Safer Products

 By choosing less toxic products, you can avoid exposure to many chemicals linked to negative health effects such as asthma, cancer, and reproductive harm.

 7. Purchase lunch, food and drink containers made out of stainless steel, cloth, or neoprene.
 Containers made out of these materials do not leach chemicals into the food or liquid they hold, so they are the safest option when compared to plastic or aluminum.
 Even plastic products that claim they do not contain the toxic chemical BPA and are labeled "BPA-free" may still be unsafe.